Goldielockz30/my-smmm-site/index.md

 ### Let’s tailor a plan to meet your goals.
 [Book a Strategy Call](https://calendly.com/connect-mizzmediapro/30min)

-### About
-Hi, I’m Nana Johnson — your go-to expert for helping Airbnb hosts maximize their bookings using the power of AI and smart social media marketing.
-With years of experience in social media and automation, I tailor strategies to your unique rental property to get you fully booked.

 ### Contact
 <footer style="text-align:center; padding:20px 0; ">